What Do Legislator Do?

 - Vote on motions, amendments, and decisions on whether or not to report a bill out from committee to the assembly floor.

 - Represent their government at local, national, and international meetings and conferences.

-In 2016, there was an estimated number of 55,500 jobs in the United States for Legislator.
+There were about 55,500 jobs for Legislator in 2016 (in the United States).
 New jobs are being produced at a rate of 7% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Legislator by 2026.
-The BLS estimates 4,400 yearly job openings in this field.
+There will be an estimated 4,400 positions for Legislator per year.